npmcdn-to-unpkg-bot/ghost-themes-collection/Free_Themes/README.md

 ## See it

-To see all these theme live, go to [themes.firepress.org](themes.firepress.org)
+To see all these themes live, go to [themes.firepress.org](themes.firepress.org).

+We made sure to make it easy for your to compare all those theme by putting some common content in them.

 ## The FireMeter